fastly/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 * `format_version` - (Optional) The version of the custom logging format used for the configured endpoint.
 Can be either `1` or `2`.
 The logging call gets placed by default in `vcl_log` if `format_version` is set to `2` and in `vcl_deliver` if `format_version` is set to `1`.
 Default `2`.
 * `placement` - (Optional) Where in the generated VCL the logging call should be placed, overriding any `format_version` default.
 Can be either `none` or `waf_debug`.
 * `response_condition` - (Optional) The name of the `condition` to apply.
 If empty, always execute.
+* `tls_hostname` - (Optional) The hostname used to verify the server's certificate.
+It can either be the Common Name or a Subject Alternative Name (SAN).
+* `tls_ca_cert` - (Optional) A secure certificate to authenticate the server with.
+Must be in PEM format.
+You can provide this certificate via an environment variable, `FASTLY_SPLUNK_CA_CERT`.

 The `blobstoragelogging` block supports: